andriescoetsee/my_first_kaggle_competition/README.md

 [See RandomForest code here](https://github.com/andriescoetsee/my_first_kaggle_competition/blob/4921edfc802a2aa1c968ae869392150fbf53ad9f/30-days-of-ml-random-forest.ipynb)

-Then, I used the XGBoost algorithm using the same framework, however this time utilization the full data set of 300,000 observations for training.
+Then, I tried out the XGBoost algorithm using the same framework.
+However, this time utilization the full dataset of 300,000 observations for training.
 This algorithm utilizes GPU, what a pleasure it was to train the model, adjust parameters, retrain and then seeing how the RMSE (root mean squared error as loss metric) descreases.

 [See XGBoost code here](https://github.com/andriescoetsee/my_first_kaggle_competition/blob/f7237fce1afbd4183cc4e49d1a595238cee49315/30-days-of-ml-xgboost.ipynb)